Automated discovery of high-dimensional multipartite entanglement with photons that never interacted: Introduction

 Entanglement swapping, proposed in 1993 \cite{zukowski1993event}, allows two previously independent particles to become entangled via a Bell-state measurement, even though they never interacted (see Fig.~\ref{fig:overall}(c)).
 This idea was experimentally demonstrated in 1997 \cite{pan1998experimental} and has since become a cornerstone of quantum information processing, enabling applications such as quantum repeaters for long-distance quantum communications \cite{duan2001long, azuma2023quantum}.

 Recently, a fundamentally different approach was introduced that requires neither direct interaction, pre-established entanglement, nor Bell-state measurements \cite{ruiz2023digital, wang2024entangling} (Fig.~\ref{fig:overall}(d)).
 It is based on \textit{path identity}, where the origins of photons are created such that one cannot tell which source created which photon \cite{krenn2017entanglement}.
-This indistinguishability enables entanglement between independent particles that never interacted before.
+Recent experimental demonstrations verify that these new concepts can be implemented both in integrated photonics platforms \cite{feng2023chip,bao2023very} and in bulk-optics \cite{qian2023multiphoton,hu2025observation}.
+The underlying indistinguishability enables entanglement between independent particles that never interacted before.
 The idea was first discovered by \PyTheus, a computational tool for automatically designing quantum-optics experiments \cite{ruiz2023digital}, and was experimentally demonstrated in 2024 for creating Bell states \cite{wang2024entangling}.

 Here we extend this idea dramatically, showing that path identity can generate complex forms of entanglement across nodes whose photons never met (Fig.~\ref{fig:overall}(e)).
 Specifically, we propose experimental schemes for establishing multi-photon GHZ and W states to high-dimensional entanglement and encoded logical entanglement, including hybrid logical–physical variants.
 Creating logical entanglement in this way could become important for distributed quantum computers in large future quantum networks \cite{kimble2008quantum}.
 None of these schemes require direct interaction, pre-shared entanglement, or Bell-state measurements.
 All the configurations were discovered by \pytheus \cite{ruiz2023digital}, demonstrating how computational tools can reveal nonintuitive quantum-optical designs \cite{krenn2020computer,krenn2023artificial}.
 Together, these results open new opportunities for distributed quantum information processing in quantum networks.